surveycto/encrypt/README.md

 If the encryption key is in an incorrect format, the data will instead be an error message about why the data could not be decrypted.

 **Note**: The encryption re-occurs every time you go to the field with the field plug-in, and every time encryption occurs, a new, random IV is generated to help encrypt the data.
-This means the encrypted data (including the ciphertext and IV) will change every time you return to the field.
+Thus, the encrypted data (ciphertext and IV) will change each time you revisit the field..
 This is perfectly fine, and you can still use the same encryption key to decrypt your data later.

 #### Field display

 When you reach the field, it will display your field *label* (and *hint* and media if you include them as well) at the top, followed by the results of the decryption.
 If the decryption was successful, it will say "Success".
 However, if decryption failed, it will say "Failed", followed by the reason for the decryption failure.
-It will do this for each piece of plaintext data it receives.
+This occurs for each piece of plaintext data received.

 #### Metadata